Navneet20149/Metacraft-solidity-course/README.md

-# Metacraft-solidity-course
-The provided code is a Solidity smart contract for a token called "MyToken."
-Let's go through the code and explain each part:

 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.18;

-These lines specify the SPDX license identifier and the Solidity compiler version to be used.
-The SPDX-License-Identifier is set to MIT, indicating that the code is licensed under the MIT license.
-The pragma statement specifies the Solidity compiler version 0.8.18.
+/*
+       REQUIREMENTS
+    1. Your contract will have public variables that store the details about your coin (Token Name, Token Abbrv., Total Supply)
+    2. Your contract will have a mapping of addresses to balances (address => uint)
+    3. You will have a mint function that takes two parameters: an address and a value.
+       The function then increases the total supply by that number and increases the balance of the “sender” address by that amount
+    4. Your contract will have a burn function, which works the opposite of the mint function, as it will destroy tokens.
+       It will take an address and value just like the mint functions.
+It will then deduct the value from the total supply and from the balance of the “sender”.
+    5. Lastly, your burn function should have conditionals to make sure the balance of "sender" is greater than or equal to the amount that is supposed to be burned.
+*/

 contract MyToken {

     // public variables here
-    string public tokenName = "Navneet ";
+    string public tokenName = "Navneet";
     string public abbrv = "Sk";
     uint public totalSupply = 0;

-This contract defines a contract named MyToken.
-It contains three public variables: tokenName, abbrv, and totalSupply.

-tokenName is a string variable that stores the name of the token and is set to "SachinKumar". abbrv is a string variable that stores the abbreviation or symbol of the token and is set to "Sk". totalSupply is a uint (unsigned integer) variable that stores the total supply of the token and is initially set to 0.

     // mapping variable here
-    mapping (address => uint) public balances;
+    mapping (address=> uint) public balances;
-This line declares a mapping called balances.
-The mapping maps addresses (of type address) to their corresponding balances (of type uint).
-The public keyword allows the balances to be accessed from outside the contract.

     // mint function
     function mint(address _address, uint _value) public {
         totalSupply += _value;
         balances[_address] += _value;

     }
-The mint function is used to create new tokens and assign them to a specific address.
-It takes two parameters:
-_address and _value.
-The _address parameter represents the address to which the tokens will be assigned, and the _value parameter represents the number of tokens to be minted.

-Inside the function, the totalSupply is increased by the _value, and the balance of the _address is increased by the _value.
-This function effectively creates new tokens and assigns them to the specified address

     // burn function
-    function burn(address _address, uint _value) public {
+    function burn( address _address,uint _value) public {
-        if (balances[_address] >= _value) {
+        if( balances[_address] >= _value){
             totalSupply -= _value;
             balances[_address] -= _value;
         }

     }

-The burn function is used to destroy or burn existing tokens.
+}

+The provided Solidity contract represents a basic token contract with minting and burning functionality.
+The contract is accompanied by a README file that describes the requirements and functionality of the contract.
+Let's go through the requirements mentioned in the README file:

+Your contract will have public variables that store the details about your coin (Token Name, Token Abbrv., Total Supply):

+The contract includes three public variables: tokenName, abbrv, and totalSupply.
+These variables store the name of the token, its abbreviation, and the total supply of tokens, respectively.
+Your contract will have a mapping of addresses to balances (address => uint):

+The contract includes a mapping named balances that maps addresses to their token balances.
+Each address is associated with a uint value representing the balance of tokens held by that address.
+You will have a mint function that takes two parameters: an address and a value.
+The function then increases the total supply by that number and increases the balance of the "sender" address by that amount:

+The contract includes a mint function that takes an address parameter _address and a uint parameter _value.
+The function increases the totalSupply by the _value and increases the balance of the _address by the same amount.
+This function allows new tokens to be created and assigned to a specific address.
+Your contract will have a burn function, which works the opposite of the mint function, as it will destroy tokens.
+It will take an address and value just like the mint functions.
+It will then deduct the value from the total supply and from the balance of the "sender":

- It takes two parameters: _address and _value.
-The _address parameter represents the address from which the tokens will be burned, and the _value parameter represents the number of tokens to be burned.
+The contract includes a burn function that takes an address parameter _address and a uint parameter _value.
+The function checks if the balance of the _address is greater than or equal to the _value.
+If so, it deducts the _value from both the totalSupply and the balance of the _address.
+This function allows tokens to be destroyed or removed from circulation.
+Lastly, your burn function should have conditionals to make sure the balance of the "sender" is greater than or equal to the amount that is supposed to be burned:

-Inside the function, it checks if the balance of the _address is greater than or equal to the _value.
-If the condition is true, it deducts the _value from both the totalSupply and the balance of the _address.
+The burn function includes a conditional statement that checks if the balance of the _address is greater than or equal to the _value before performing the burning operation.
+This ensures that the balance of the _address is sufficient to burn the specified amount of tokens.
-This function ensures that tokens can only be burned if the sender has a sufficient balance.

-Overall, this contract allows for the creation and destruction of tokens through the mint and burn functions respectively.
+Overall, this contract provides basic functionality for minting and burning tokens, while keeping track of token balances and the total supply.
-It also keeps track of the total supply and individual balances using the balances mapping.